GedasFX/decky-cloud-save/README.md

 * Ability to back up files automatically after a game is closed.
 * File counter, which estimates the number of files a sync path would pick up.
 Prevents accidental backing up of the entire steam deck.
 * Advanced filtering, allowing users to set up custom filtering rules with includes and excludes.
-* Ability to customize destination folder name (found in `plugin.properties` config).
+* Ability to customize destination folder name.

-**IMPORTANT!** This plugin does not support bidirectional sync.
-In other words, this plugin is not intended for use cases to sync saves between devices, but rather just to keep your game progress safe in case of data loss.
+* Bidirectional sync (alpha, use at own risk!)

 **NOTE!** This plugin **does not** delete files from the remote, even if files get deleted locally.
 This is intentional to protect against accidents.
 This, however, may cause issues.
 If you have a concrete example, let me know by opening an [issue](https://github.com/GedasFX/decky-cloud-save/issues).